 Where to Stay in Prague with Kids

 As we were arriving at and departing from Prague’s main train station, Praha Hlavní Nádraží, it only made sense for us to stay near the train station.

-We chose this excellent apartment on Airbnb.
+We chose to stay in an apartment run by Ruterra Apartments.
+The exact apartment we stayed in no longer seems to be available, but the apartment finding agency hires out this similar one.
 The hosts run a business managing apartments, so everything was super efficient and organized, from speedy check-in at their office downstairs to custom-designed maps and recommendations.